Woman desperately wants to find and thank stranger who was punched while he was protecting her

 The man, whose name she learned was Mike, was from the UK and looked in his mid-20s with light brown hair, a beard and left eyebrow ring, kindly offered to walk her to her car and helped carry her bags.

-The pair were walking along Fort St chatting when the stalker caught up with them.
+The pair were walking along and chatting when the stalker caught up with them.

 "He kept asking us all these questions and we were like yeah, we are together, this is my boyfriend and he just came to pick me up - just leave me alone kind of thing."